yunusyildiz-ch/hirebook/README.md

  ## 💡 Purpose

- HiReBOOK was built as a **Powercoders personal project**, aiming to showcase practical web development skills and solve real-world HR needs.
+ Qatip was built as a **Powercoders personal project**, aiming to showcase practical web development skills and solve real-world HR needs.

  The goal is to create a fully functional, modern, and scalable web application that demonstrates proficiency in: